 - Up to 9 credits for a single semester

 - Up to 15 credits for a full year

 - Maximum of 16 credits for a semester internship

 - Maximum of 8 credits independent or directed study (research)

 - Student research in the form of independent or directed study (ILR 499) may be used to fulfill up to 8 credits

-- Note: It is not required to take any out-of-college electives; the advanced elective requirements may be completely fulfilled with coursework inside ILR if desired.
+Note: It is not required to take any out-of-college ILR advanced electives; the ILR elective requirements may be completely fulfilled with coursework inside ILR if desired.